-• Rule C: Procedural mechanism used to arrest property subject to maritime lien or where U.S. statute provides for maritime action in rem o The property arrested must be related to the Plaintiff's claim o The U.S. Marshal must be engaged to arrest the property o Property attached may be unrelated to the events giving rise to the claim, and the Plaintiff need not have a maritime lien on the vessel o A special process server may be appointed by order of the Court) to attach the property, instead of a U.S. Marshal
+• Rule C: Procedural mechanism used to arrest property subject to maritime lien or where U.S. statute provides for maritime action in rem

+- The property arrested must be related to the Plaintiff's claim - The U.S. Marshal must be engaged to arrest the property

-• Rule B: Allows a party to obtain quasi in rem jurisdiction over a defendant's property for any debt arising out of a maritime claim, when the defendant "cannot be found within the district."
+• Rule B: Allows a party to obtain quasi in rem jurisdiction over a defendant's property for